top of page

 • which topics were trending 10 years ago

-Using machine learning, this is easily possible.
-To read up on a model and conclusions I was able to make, see Theological topics through time: An application of Gibbs sampling and other metrics to analyze topic venues in religious discourses
+Using Topics Over Time using Gibbs sampling algorithms, I did exactly this.
+To read up on a model and conclusions, see Theological topics through time: An application of Gibbs sampling and other metrics to analyze topic venues in religious discourses

 Evolution-of-topics-over-time.png